Yoshimitsu Starter Guide

 15f safe mid launcher.
 Good range.
 Use as whiff punisher or against advancing opponents.
 Linear so beware of stepping opponents.

 Good move to throw out from movement and pokes.
-Launches on counter hit and now safe on block..
+Launches on counter hit is safe on block.

 Unblockable sweep.
 Use during crouch recovery or as juggle reset against tech rolling opponents.
 Slow move and can be hopkicked.
 Use mainly on unsuspecting opponents.